Bacon-Wrapped Green Beans

 How to Make Bacon-Wrapped Green Beans

-- Cook the bacon: Preheat the oven to 375 degrees.
-Bake the bacon (or you can cook it in a pan) until it is soft and starting to cook through but still very pliable.
-Transfer the bacon to the paper towel-lined plate and let rest until cool enough to handle.
+- Partially cook the bacon: Preheat the oven to 375 F. Bake the bacon (or you can cook it in a pan) until it is soft and starting to cook through but still very pliable.
+Transfer the bacon to the paper towel-lined plate and let it rest until cool enough to handle.
 Leave the oven on.

 - Wrap the beans: Gather groups of 10 to 12 green beans, lining them up fairly evenly.
 Wrap each bundle with a strip of partially cooked bacon.